 Personal Property Security Registration (PPSR)

-Each PPSA jurisdiction maintains a separate central security registry, which requires registration (and searches) to be conducted in each province or territory in which the borrower has assets, or in which a debtor may be “deemed to be located” (i.e. chief executive office location).
+Each PPSA jurisdiction maintains its own separate and distinct personal property registry under which registrations (and searches) may be made in each province or territory in which the borrower has assets, or in which a debtor may be “deemed to be located” (i.e. chief executive office location).
 A “financing statement” is registered in respect of the security agreement.
 The information is then recorded and maintained in a database, which is available for searching by potential lenders, other creditors or purchasers.
 Strict rules govern the contents of a financing statement.
-Secured creditors are also required in a timely fashion to correct any errors in a registration, or file notices of changes to the essential elements of the registration.
+Secured creditors are also required in a timely fashion to correct any errors in a registration, or file notices of changes to the essential elements of the registration, failing which these security interests may be defeated by competing creditors with an interest in the same collateral.
 The registry system in Quebec is very similar to the PPSA jurisdictions in this regard.

 Priorities within the PPSAs